 - Uncheck Permanotification

-To emphasize one more time, the Permanotification is absolutely useless.
+To emphasize one more time, the Permanotification is absolutely useless, and only implemented because we wouldn't be allowed to publish the app without it.
 You can and should minimize it or turn it off!

 (Android may show a different notification if the notification is hidden, indicating that Beeminder is using battery in the background.
 Beeminder is using no more battery than before, but good news, you can hide this notification as well!
 Just long-press it and then select the option to turn it off.)

 Keywords: permanent notification on Android